PowershellGroup/CrashCourse/README.md

 ![screenshot of active directory administrative center powerhse](assets\images\2023-02-07-09-11-48.png)

-##### TASK 12

-create a csv file with a list of 3 users you want to create. create samaccountnames from those names. feed them into new-aduser and see if you manage to create users.

 ### ConfigurationManager module

 MECM module to find deployed computers, who has logged on, their ip etc.